 Learn something new every day More Info... by email

-An argument is not the same as persuasion.
-In an argument, the writer or speaker presents evidence to get the audience to logically agree with his or her point of view.
-Persuasion, however, is designed to get an audience to both accept a particular point of view and act on that belief.
-For example, a successful argument might make the audience like a particular political candidate, but successful persuasion should make the audience vote for that candidate.
+In most cases argumentation is not the same as persuasion, though the two are commonly confused.
+The difference usually has to do with tactic, and many linguistic experts see persuasion more as a matter of style and voice than an actual level of discourse.
+Argument-driven writers or speakers present evidence to get the audience to logically agree with their point of view on a certain topic.
+Persuasion, however, is designed to get an audience to both accept a particular point of view and to actually act on that belief.
+For example, a successful argument might make the audience agree with a particular political candidate’s stance on an issue, but successful persuasion should make the audience vote for that candidate.

-In description, something is described based on the five senses.
-As discourse, description is designed help the audience visualize people and places, but it also can put the audience in a particular mood or create a certain type of atmosphere.
-The writer or speaker uses nouns and adjectives to give the audience a sense of what something is like materially.
-Description might be found in a descriptive part of a novel or in a descriptive essay.
+When people use description, they generally rely on one of more of the five human senses to describe something so that it becomes instantly memorable and relatable.
+It is usually used to help the audience visualize people and places, but it can also put the audience in a particular mood or create a certain type of atmosphere.
+The writer or speaker uses nouns and adjectives to give the readers and listeners a sense of what something is like materially.

-Exposition is designed to inform the audience about a topic.
-There are several different types of exposition, including definition, analysis, compare-and-contrast, problem-and-solution and cause-and-effect.
+The tool known as “exposition” is designed to inform the audience about a particular topic.
+There are several different expository tools writers and speakers can use, including definition, analysis, compare-and-contrast, problem-and-solution and cause-and-effect.
 There are many strengths and weaknesses associated with each type of exposition, and each type has a completely different purpose.
-For example, giving someone the definition of a word provides one type of information, whereas comparing and contrasting two differing opinions provides an entirely different type of information.
+For example, giving someone the definition of a word provides one type of information, whereas comparing and contrasting two differing opinions often paints a really different picture.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!